MeVitae/redis-work-queue/README.md

 *Python and Rust implementations planned, no Go or C# implementation planned*

-In addition to this, a worker dying in the middle of a call to `complete` can leave database items that are no longer associated with an active job.
-The job of a *deep clean* is to iterate over these keys and make sure the database is clean.

-It's very rare that deep cleaning is needed, but it can happen if you get really unlucky, so it should be run automatically but infrequently.
+It's very rare that deep cleaning is needed, but it can happen if you get really unlucky, so it should be run automatically but less frequently, depending on your requirements for guaranteed completion times.

-The cleaning process we provide runs this every 6 hours by default.

 #### Cleaning process

 When there are many workers of different types, it's simpler just to have a dedicated process running the cleaning.
-We provide a simple cleaner, both in Python and Rust.

 ### Other operations